 Business Intelligence Case Study.

 Joe needed to prove something to the owners.
-He knew potential size of the market and the current market size was far greater than company’s market share.
+He knew the potential size of the market and the current market size was far greater than the company’s market share.
 If he could prove this, he would be able to secure this investment from the owners.

 Joe approached Lisa, the sales manager looking for some information.
 Lisa was able to provide a Text file that contained the customer count for each region for all sales made online.
-She was also able to provide an Excel file which she kept herself.
+She was also able to provide an Excel file in which she kept herself.
 This file had many worksheets.
 One worksheet for each sales rep. Each worksheet was further broken down by region and the total customer count for each month.
 The data was in a bit of a mess, but it was all that Joe could get.
 Lisa told him it would take a few hours to sort the data in a meaning full way for his purpose.

-Next Joe went online.
+Next, Joe went online.
 With a little research, Joe found an open data sources that could provide insights to the potential size of the market and the actual market size.
-This data source contained a lot of irrelevant information, and would need some work just to extract what he needed.
+This data source contained a lot of irrelevant information and would need some work just to extract what he needed.

 All Joe needed to do was sort this data and get it ready for his presentation.
 Lucky enough Joe had access to an easy to use Business Intelligence System.
-Within an hour, Joe established the potential market size, current market size and the actual company’s market share.
+Within an hour, Joe established the potential market size, current market size, and the actual company’s market share.
 Have a look at the chart he produced for his presentation.

 Not only was Joe able to establish the Potential Market Size, the Actual market size, the company’s market share, and the % market share.
-He was also able to do this by region, so could identify regions where there was room to capture a larger market share.
+He was also able to do this by region, so he could identify regions where there was room to capture a larger market share.